simnibs/simnibs/docs/installation/throubleshooting.rst

 * **glError** messages when opening the GUI can often be solved by updating video drivers.

-* Please send an email to support@simnibs.org including the :file:`simnibs_install_log.txt` file, which can be found in your SimNIBS installation directory
+* If you are stuck, please send an email to support@simnibs.org including the :file:`simnibs_install_log.txt` file, which can be found in your SimNIBS installation directory